-The common thread in my working process is the exploration of identification and the nature of perception.
-I approach and question socio-psychological situations from a personal point of view.
-This often results in audiovisual projects characterized by an investigative documentary method.
-In the 3- channel video installation Any Day Now I live and interact with members of a Christian community who are preparing themselves for the Apocalypse.
+The common thread in my work is marked by exploring how human beings give meaning to life in order to survive.
+I approach and question certain socio-psychological situations from a personal point of view and this working process often results in audiovisual projects characterized by an investigative documentary method.
+In the 3-channel video installation Any Day Now I live and interact with members of a Christian community who are preparing themselves for the Apocalypse.
 In the video installation Multiverse I go behind the scenes of a Dutch talent show by participating in it, infiltrating the television industry and questioning it's grip on the audience.
 In my most recent 2-channel video Persona, my father and I join a spiritual retreat as a means to find peace with our so-called inner self.
 The video reflects critically but humorously on the contemporary trend of 'finding your true self' and questions if it's nothing but a social role or a naïve dream.
-I feel drawn to subjects that deal with the human psychological condition, the way we construct our identity and it's position within society.
+I feel drawn to subjects that deal with the human psychological condition, the way we construct our identity through belief-systems and it's position within society.

 I need a certain disorientation in order to expose the friction of a challenging subject.
 By immersing myself in an unknown situation, my own vulnerability acts as a tool to get to the core of the subject from an insider's perspective.
 The exploration and investigative process becomes visible in the work and reveals dialogues and personal doubts in a very direct manner.
 I turn the camera on myself to underline this directness and expose my manipulative double role as a director and performer.
 I strive towards a multi-angle perspective within each work to provide an ambiguous story for the viewer.
 Basically I work following a system of observing, infiltrating, communicating and finally manipulating to create a work that should be unnerving and luring at the same time.

-Furthermore I enjoy creating a larger context around the subject by organising public events that relate to the videowork.
+Furthermore I enjoy creating a larger context around the subject by organising public events and activities that relate to the videowork.
 I first started doing this during my residency at Heden Hier in 2012 for which I produced the video Multiverse as the main project, hosted public portrait sessions and a public event that explored the subject from a theoretical point of view.
 For the multifaceted project Edith as Muse at the Gemeentemuseum Den Haag in 2013 I produced weekly one-on-one walks&talks with audience members, displayed various installations containing objects and documents and hosted a weekly participatory public roundtable with an art historian to explore the subject through dialogue.
-From 20 April - 20 May I am in Chiang Mai, Thailand working as an artist-in-residence at Rumpueng & Surface Arts to research parallels between the afterlife and online existence.
-These findings will result into a new videowork to be shown at the Social Image groupshow in Showroom Mama in Rotterdam.

 Stroom, DH /// Magazine - Interview & spread - januari 2013